 Sending an Old-Fashioned Mail or Package

 Gone are the days of sending and receiving mail or packages.
 The average customer today is inundated with emails and phone calls from brands trying to sell to them.
 In the B2B sector, if you are looking to re-engage old customers, it pays to be unique.
-Most customers don’t expect anything more than emails, messages on social media networks or a phone call at most.
-However, the element of personalisation and surprise that accompanies tradition mail today works well if you’re looking to grab an old customer’s attention.
+Most customers don’t expect anything more than emails, messages on social media networks, or a phone call at most.
+However, the element of personalization and surprise that accompanies traditional mail today works well if you’re looking to grab an old customer’s attention.
 One of the important keys to customer retention is a unique communication approach.

 Accompany the package with something that is useful to your B2B client.
-Industry knowledge related books work well.
+Industry knowledge-related books work well.
 Is there a newsletter or magazine that they might be interested in?
 Would they appreciate tickets to a convention related to their industry or segment?

-Think about what will make a difference to the consumer while still staying relevant to the service or products your organisation offers.
+Think about what will make a difference to the consumer while still staying relevant to the service or products your organization offers.
 Effort on your part can go a long way in boosting B2B customer retention rates.
 The best customer retention techniques are ones based on customer-centricity.

 Setting the Right Expectations